hkiyomaru/brain-visualization-sample/README.md

 $ python extract_gephi_csv.py
 ```

-Open the file created by this command with Gephi,
+The file created by this command will be saved in the gephi directory.

+Open it with Gephi.

-you can show a graph like this.
+You can show a graph like this.

 ![gephi](https://raw.github.com/wiki/kiyomaro927/visualize_sample/images/hippocampal_connection_graph2.png)